ni/niveristand-custom-device-handbook/docs/express/XML_Definition_Schema.md

 ![XML Tool](images/xml-editor.png)

-This page documents every tag and type the definition XML supports.
-It is recommended to create the definition XML file using the XML Tool and avoid manual edits.
+This page documents every tag and type the definition XML supports. **It is recommended to create the definition XML file using the XML Tool and avoid manual edits**.
 Following details are for reference so you know exactly what you can describe in a Custom Device.

 The structure and rules on this page are enforced by the schema that ships with VeriStand (`GeneratedCustomDeviceAPI.xsd`).
 The [api-gen.exe](Auto_Generated_Scripting_API.md#generating-the-api-manually-with-api-genexe) tool, which is called by wizard while generating template, validates your XML against this schema before it generates any code.